tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 ![swaminathan](swaminathan.jpg  "")

 **Nel Jayaraman:** Mr. Jayaraman, hails from
 Adirangam village in Tiruvarur district.
-He was a disciple of Dr.Nammalvar and state co- ordinator of ‘Save our rice campaign, Tamil Nadu.
+He was a disciple of Dr. Nammalvar and state co- ordinator of ‘Save our rice campaign, Tamil Nadu.
 He strived hard for conservation of traditional rice varieties.
 He had trained a team of farmers and regularly update them on the current issues that affect them.

 ![NelJayaraman](neljeyaraman.jpg "")

 In 2005, he organized a first ever traditional paddy seed festival in his farm as an individual.
-The seed festival in May 2016 at Adhirangam was 10th in a row and in which 156 different traditional varieties were distributed to more than 7000 farmers across Tamil Nadu.
+The seed festival in May 2016 at Adhirangam was 10th in a row and in which 156 different traditional varieties were distributed to more than 7000 farmers across Tamilnadu.
 He was invited by the Philippines Government to give a talk at the International Rice Research Institute (IRRI) on his work and mission.
 In 2011, he received the State Award for best organic farmer for his contribution to organic farming, and in the year 2015, he received the National Award for best Genome Savior.

 Resistance to yellow mosaic virus in bhindi (Abelmoschus escullentus) was transferred from a wild species and resulted in a new variety of A. Escullentus called Parbharni kranti.
 **Plant Breeding for Developing Resistance to Insect Pests**